-Jeanette studied Theater at Cornish College of the arts and soon after dove into the Seattle film scene where she began booking shorts, commercials, voice-overs and independent films such as World Enough and Time, The Stranger and the horror cult-favorite Frayed.
-She booked the indie film The Immaculate Conception of Little Dizzle directed by David Russo, then met and began working with Lynn Shelton, playing the lead in the webseries What the Funny, and landing roles in her films My Effortless Brilliance and Your Sister's Sister.
-You can catch Jeanette in the upcoming film Twelve written by Berry Jenkins staring Meek Mills.
+Jeanette studied Theater at Cornish College of the arts and dove into the Seattle film scene where she began booking shorts, commercials, voice-overs and independent films such as World Enough and Time, The Stranger and the horror cult-favorite Frayed.
+She booked the indie film The Immaculate Conception of Little Dizzle directed by David Russo, then began working with Lynn Shelton, playing the lead in the webseries and landing roles in her films My Effortless Brilliance and Your Sister's Sister.
+Most recently, Jeanette can be seen in Charm City Kings and is one of the characters in Resident Evil Village coming out in 2021.
+Jeanette passed away in January, 2021 due to complications from colon cancer.
+Obituary can be seen here.

 Corbin’s acting roots began in theatre receiving a BFA from the University of Michigan.
 Almost immediately after graduating she moved to NYC and performed on Broadway in American Idiot, Sister Act and Rent.
 In 2014, she starred in the pilot Words With Girls produced by Issa Rae which had its world premiere at HBO and BET's Urbanworld Film Festival.
 In 2015, she landed a lead role as Ashley in the Blair Witch sequel.
-Corbin has gone onto Guest Star on shows like Audience Network's hit show Kingdom and most recently a recurring role on Season 3 of Shonda Rhimes How To Get Away With Murder.
+Corbin has gone onto Guest Star on shows and had a recurring role in Season 3 of Shonda Rhimes How To Get Away With Murder.
+She's starring in Starz new show, Run The World, coming out in the Summer of 2021

 Sara is an Iranian-Columbian actress and writer from Houston, Texas.
 She moves to Los Angeles to pursue her childhood dream.
 She's been seen on hit TV shows such as Veep, Modern Family, Fresh Off The Boat and Scandal.
 She can be seen recurring on Seth Rogan's Hulu series, Future Man.